 Siting factors connected to societal considerations and community impact

-In the feasibility study general conditions of the bedrock in Sweden were investigated, with special focus on conditions to be avoided for a repository, examples of these conditions are:
+In the feasibility study, the general conditions of the bedrock in Sweden were investigated, focusing especially on the conditions that must be avoided for a repository, for example:

 - Highly heterogeneous and difficult-to-interpret bedrock conditions